-3.1.2.
-Block Configuration Requirements
+5.1.2 Block Configuration Requirements

 - A. Residential Districts.
 Blocks, except waterfront blocks, shall not exceed 1,200 feet in length in residential districts. - B. Nonresidential Districts.
-Blocks shall not exceed 800 feet in length in nonresidential districts. - 1.
-A design alternative may be requested for this requirement. - C. Mixed Use Districts.
-Blocks shall be a minimum 650 feet and maximum 1,200 feet in length in mixed use districts.

-D. Culs-De-Sac.
-Where a tract of land is of such size or location as to prevent a typical lot arrangement, there may be established one or more courts, dead-end streets or other arrangements; provided, however, that direct access shall be given to all lots from a dedicated street or court.
+Blocks shall not exceed 800 feet in nonresidential districts. - 1.
+If blocks in nonresidential districts exceed 800 feet, a design alternative may be requested for this requirement. - C. Mixed-Use Districts.
+Blocks may be a minimum 650 feet and maximum 1,200 feet in length in mixed-use districts. - D. Cul-De-Sacs.
+Where a tract of land is of such size or location as to prevent a lot arrangement directly related to a normal street design, there may be established one or more courts, deadend streets or other arrangements; provided, however, that proper access shall be given to all lots from a dedicated street or court.
 A dead-end street (cul-de-sac) shall terminate in a circular roadway having a minimum diameter of 100 feet.
 A dead-end street (cul-de-sac) shall not exceed 600 feet in length.
-Street stubs to adjoining areas shall be provided to the property line when required to give access to such areas or to provide for future traffic circulation.
-Street stubs in excess of 250 feet shall be provided with a temporary cul-de-sac turnaround within the platted right-of-way complying with the cul-de-sac standards contained in this section.
 A design alternative for cul-de-sac lengths may be approved subject to fire code standards.

-Figure 3.1.2 Nonresidential Block Configuration (Illustrative Example Only)
+Figure 5.1.2 Nonresidential Block Configuration (Illustrative Example Only)

-3.1.3.
-Lot Configuration Requirements
+5.1.3 Lot Configuration Requirements